volodymyrhudyma/blog/content/blog/2020-12-05-server-sent-events-in-javascript.md

 If the browser knows that there is no internet connection at the current moment, it will retry to reconnect once the internet connection is established.

-## Last-Event-Id
+## Last-Event-Id Header

 It is essential that the connection is resumed at the same point where it got interrupted, so no messages are lost.

-This can be achieved with Server-Sent Events with the **Last-Event-Id** header and no coding at all.
+This can be achieved with the **Last-Event-Id** header that is added automatically if a certain condition is met.

 Each message from the server should include a unique **id** field: